reclaimprotocol/attestor-core/docs/rpc.md

 1. Well, we get bi-directional streaming for free.
 This is super useful for tunnels as we can send data in both directions.
 (Bidirectional streaming isn't well supported on gRPC-web)
 2. We can multiplex multiple streams over a single socket if needed.
+3. Another big reason is we get horizontal scaling for free.
+	- The nature of the protocol is such that we need to consistently send & receive data from the same server.
+	- If we were to use HTTP/2 or some other REST-like mechansim, we'd have to implement some sort of sticky session mechanism to ensure that the client always connects to the same server.
+	- This isn't required with WebSockets, as once a connection is established, it stays connected to the same server until it's closed.
-3. Instead of a WebSocket, it's possible to use any other transport like QUIC or HTTP/2 or even a regular TCP socket, but since WebSockets are widely supported on the web, we chose it.
+4. Of course -- instead of a WebSocket, it's possible to use any other transport like QUIC or HTTP/2 or even a regular TCP socket, but since WebSockets are widely supported on the web, we chose the same.

 ## Protocol